 - End of the lease term.
 This kind of eviction applies if the tenant remains on the premises past their lease’s end date.
 If the rent is paid on a month-to-month basis, then the landlord must provide the renter with a 15-day notice to quit.
 If the tenancy is at will, the notice is 5 days.

 - Subletting in violation of the lease.
-If the rental agreement does not allow a tenant to sublet the rental unit, and they do so anyways, then the landlord may serve them with a 3-day written eviction notice to correct the issue or face eviction.
+If the rental agreement does not allow a tenant to sublet the rental unit, and they do so anyways, this is a lease violation and the landlord may serve them with a 3-day written notice to correct the issue or face eviction.

 - Committing waste.
 If a tenant commits waste on the property, a landlord must give them 3 days before continuing the process.

 - Illegal business.
 Tenants who are involved in illegal activity will be given a 3-days-notice to vacate the premises before the landlord continues the process.

 Serving the Notice of Complaint to the Tenant in Utah

 When it comes to proceeding with an evictions case after the rental period ends, landlords have two options after the notice to vacate is not obliged by.